 Upon graduation, it is expected that graduates will become leaders with decision-making skills in the areas of advanced clinical practice and nursing education and will be able to provide care in an independent capacity in a number of settings for various patient populations.

-Candidates are encouraged to apply online.
-For assistance in completing the online application, applicants are advised to go through the Frequently Asked Questions (FAQs) or Understand the Online Process.
+Candidates are required to apply online.
+For assistance in completing the online application, applicants are advised to go through the Frequently Asked Questions (FAQs) or Understand the Online Process on the online application portal.

 Only in situations where the online application is not accessible, candidates are advised to call, email or visit the campus for any support that they need to complete the online application.